Hornetlabs/synchdb-docs/docs/en/user-guide/configuration.md

 synchdb.dbz_incremental_snapshot_watermarking_strategy='insert_insert'  # Use insert_insert watermarking strategy
 synchdb.dbz_offset_flush_interval_ms=60000                              # Flush offset data to disk every minute if needed
-synchdb.dbz_capture_only_selected_table_ddl=false                       # Debezium will only capture the schema of selected tables rather than all tables
+synchdb.dbz_capture_only_selected_table_ddl=false                       # Debezium will only capture the schema of selected tables rather than all tables synchdb.max_connector_workers=10                                        # 10 connector workers can be run at a time
 ```

 ## Usage Recommendations